project-chip/connectedhomeip/docs/silabs/wifi/RUN_DEMO_SiWx917_SoC.md

 # Running the Matter Demo over Wi-Fi for SiWx917 SoC

-## Flashing Images/Binaries on the SiWx917 SoC platform using Ozone
+## Flashing Images/Binaries on the SiWx917 SoC platform using Ozone or Simplicity Studio and Simplicity Commander

 > **Note:**
 >    1. SiWx917 SoC device support is available in the latest Simplicity Studio and Simplicity Commander(versions 1v14p5 and above).
-To flash the application on SiWx917 SoC,
+To flash the TA Firmware/Matter application on SiWx917 SoC,
 >       - Convert the .s37 file into .rps file using the below command,
 >
 >           `commander rps create <file-name>.rps --app <file-name>.s37`